 Two influential concepts ran through British culture from the mid to late nineteenth century – the ‘Degeneration Theory’ and Eugenics.

 The ‘Degeneration Theory’ was proposed by French doctor, Benedict Morel in the 1850s and suggested that certain constitutional disorders ran through families.
 This lead to the belief in ‘hereditary taint’, which proposed that a mentally handicapped child resulted from impurity in the parent.
 Scientific papers outlining the transmission of a degenerative taint through families were printed in respectable medical journals .
 Prominent psychiatrists such as Dr Henry Maudsley and Dr Fletcher Beach supported the theory of degeneration which began to trickle in to popular culture .
 The ‘hereditary taint’ of a handicapped child thus became a social embarrassment, and great efforts were made to hide such children from polite society.
 The Queen’s cousins were placed in the Earlswood Asylum for idiots, a fact only recently uncovered by journalists.
 It is not surprising that Dr Montagu Lomax gave his son, Armine into the care of Dr Fletcher Beach at age seven, and Lomax never once referred to the boy in any of his prolific writings.

-Eugenics, or the concept of pure breeding to improve a population ( and conversely, preventing unsuitable people from breeding) was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
+Eugenics, or the concept of pure breeding to improve a population, (and conversely, preventing unsuitable people from breeding) was popularised in late Victorian times by Francis Galton, a distant relative of Darwin.
 Galton used Darwin’s theories of natural selection and ‘survival of the fittest’ as the basis for his eugenic movement.
 Eugenics was hugely influential in social policy around the turn of the 20th century, particularly in the USA where the eugenics movement was funded by the Carnegie, Ford and Kellogg foundations.